hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 we need to prepare every disk to appear and behave in a consistent way.

-For every disk, change it's disk volume label to be like `DISK1`  **in strict numerical sequence** through to `DISK8` and ensue they are definitely unique to each disk.
+For every disk, change it's disk volume label to be like `DISK1`  **in strict numerical sequence** through to `DISK8` and ensure they are definitely unique across disks.
 If you are unsure how to do that, try
 https://www.google.com.au/search?q=how+to+change+an+NTFS+disk+volume+label+in+windows+11
 (Later, the 'root folder' naming must match the disk volume label number).